 - IRS errors have caused undue delays in issuing a determination letter.

-For a pending grant, the following specific information would help support a request for expedited processing:
+For a pending grant, the following specific information would help support a request for expedited form 1023 processing:

 - The name of the person or organization committed to giving the grant or asset,